Cross-Currency Basis Swaps Referencing Backward-Looking Rates: Proofs of hedging strategies using futures

+It remains to compute the hedging strategy for the exchange of nominal principals, which was analyzed in Proposition \ref{pro5.2}.

-\begin{proof} To find explicit expressions for the processes $\psi^1,\psi^2$ and $\psi^3$ for the exchange of notional principals at time $\Td$, it suffices to apply the It\^o product rule to the pricing formulae established in Proposition \ref{pro5.2}.
-Again, for brevity, we use the notation
+\textit{Step 1.} To find explicit expressions for the processes $\psi^1,\psi^2$ and $\psi^3$ for the exchange of notional principals at time $\Td$, it suffices to apply the It\^o product rule to the pricing formulae established in Proposition \ref{pro5.2}.
+For brevity, we use the notation

 Then we have